 2.1.
 There have been no significant changes to this year's accounts.
 The cashflow statement has been restated for 2019/20 to reflect the correct treatment of the proceeds of the property, plant and equipment sale.
 This can be found on page 19 of the Statement of Accounts and affects the second line in the table (Adjustments to net surplus or deficit on the provision of services for non-cash movements) and the fifth line (Investing Activities).
 This also means that note 21 (page 53) has been restated.
 The restatement has not affected the closing position.

 2.2.
-As with previous years, Table 1 below has been produced to help members understand the additional adjustments made at year end.
+Tables 1 and 2 below have been produced to help members understand the additional adjustments made at year end.